Market Data Usage in Brand Management activities

 These kinds of solutions are using the power of technology for capturing information in every moment.

-- Their product mixes
+- Product mixes

 - Pricing strategy